benbossc/R-Webscraping/README.md

 Take a look at ```pop2```.
 Now we have a data frame that could be used for different kinds of analysis and visualization.

+# Q4
+Make sure pop2 object is visible in your .HTML file after knitting.

-## Q4-Q6
+## Q5-Q7
-Q4: Take a data table from a web page of your choosing and convert to an R data frame.
+Q5: Take a data table from a web page of your choosing and convert to an R data frame.
 Include comments that document steps you're taking in that process.
 Part of this process will most likely involve data cleaning procedures: you're welcome to use R or OpenRefine for this step.
 For those still getting a feel for rvest, you're free to explore a Wikipedia table.
 I encourage more advanced users of R, however, to consider other sites.

-Q5: Document and describe your strategies for Q4.
+Q6: Document and describe your strategies for Q4.
 What were some issues you rain across and how did you problem solve?

+Q7: Describe what kinds of visualization or analysis you could do with the data you scrapped in Q5.